Quwaysim/notes_to_self/coding_style_guides/general_coding_style_guide.md

 fun isSecureUrl(url: String) = url.startsWith("https://")
 ```

+Avoid leaving commented out code.
+In rare circumstances leave TODOs along with it.

 # 2. TODOs
 - TODOs shouldn't be placed at all costs, instead done there an then if possible. <br>